MetOffice/CSET/docs/source/contributing/code-review.rst

-are reviewing whether the code does what it is supposed to do, how usable the addition is, and if there is enough information to allow the correct interpretation of the diagnostic by those new to the diagnostic  through the appropriate use of documentation (docstrings, metadata entry to workflow etc.) along with journal references where appropriate.
+are reviewing whether the code does what it is supposed to do, how usable the addition is, and if there is enough information to allow the correct interpretation of the diagnostic by those new to the diagnostic  through the appropriate use of documentation (docstrings, workflow metadata entry, etc.) along with journal references where appropriate.
 The descriptions of each part of the science review are put in the order they are recommended to be considered, not necessarily the order of importance.
 The idea is to provide